-Français : " Ideas and Literature: The art and practice of rhetoric and argumentation " (Claire Devere, Christelle Girard) 2 ECTS semester, the focus will be on rhetoric and argumentation.
+Français: " Ideas and Literature: The art and practice of rhetoric and argumentation " (Christelle Girard) 2 ECTS

 The aim of the course is to help students identify and analyze elements of language, to adopt a linguistic approach to discourse and narratives, while encouraging them to reflect on their own writing practice.
 Hence the assignment of regular creative writing exercises.
 Students will also be able to use literary analysis techniques studied for text analysis.
-In the second part of the
+In the second part of the semester, the focus will be on rhetoric and argumentation.